 Can I Host instant.page Locally?

-instant.page is a great tool to improve your page loading performance and every website should have it!
+instant.page is a great tool to improve a website’s page loading performance and every website should have it!
 We have it here also and we’ll have it until we find a better one.

+Like this?
+Please share this article with others.
 Let’s have more discussions in the comments.
-Please share this page with others.